-Based on the results of the Phase 2b clinical study and after discussion with regulatory agencies, our partner Eisai has started the global, single confirmatory Phase 3 study with BAN2401 in early Alzheimer's disease patients to support a regulatory filing for BAN2401.
-The start of the study triggered a MEUR 15 milestone payment to BioArctic.
+Based on the results of the Phase 2b clinical study and after discussion with regulatory agencies, our partner Eisai has started and is now driving the global, single confirmatory Phase 3 study with BAN2401 in early Alzheimer's disease patients to support a regulatory filing for BAN2401.
+The start of the study triggered a MEUR 15 milestone payment to BioArctic in May.

-The Phase 3 study (named Clarity AD) is a global placebocontrolled, double-blind, parallel-group, randomized study in 1,566 patients with early Alzheimer's disease i.e. mild cognitive impairment (MCI) due to Alzheimer's disease or mild Alzheimer's disease with confirmed amyloid pathology in the brain.
+The Phase 3 study (Clarity AD) is a global placebocontrolled, double-blind, parallel-group, randomized study in 1,566 patients with early Alzheimer's disease i.e. mild cognitive impairment (MCI) due to Alzheimer's disease or mild Alzheimer's disease with confirmed amyloid pathology in the brain.
 Patients are allocated in a 1:1 ratio to receive either placebo or treatment.
 Patients are dosed twice a month with placebo or BAN2401 10 mg/kg.
 The primary endpoint is the change from baseline in the cognition and function scale Clinical Dementia Rating-Sum of Boxes (CDR-SB) at 18 months of treatment.
 Changes in the clinical scales AD composite score (ADCOMS) and AD Assessment Scale-Cognitive Subscale (ADAS-Cog) will be key secondary endpoints together with brain amyloid levels as measured by amyloid PET.
 According to Eisai, the result from the study is targeted for 2022.

-BAN2401 has recently been selected by the Alzheimer's Clinical Trials Consortium (ACTC) and Eisai to be evaluated in an upcoming clinical study targeting secondary prevention of Alzheimer's disease (the A45 study).
+BAN2401 has earlier this year been selected by the Alzheimer's Clinical Trials Consortium (ACTC) and Eisai to be evaluated in an upcoming clinical study targeting secondary prevention of Alzheimer's disease (the A45 study).
 The A45 study will target the preclinical (presymptomatic) stage of Alzheimer's disease.
 The study will enroll clinically normal participants (no/minor cognitive impairment) who have elevated levels of amyloid in the brain and are at high risk for progression to mild cognitive impairment and Alzheimer's disease dementia.
 This study will be conducted with funding from various sources including the United States National Institute on Aging (NIA), part of the National Institutes of Health (NIH), and Eisai.
 According to ACTC and Eisai, the trial will be starting in early 2020.
-Eisai is responsible for the clinical development in Alzheimer's disease.
-The project is based on research from Uppsala University, Sweden.